fagan2888/PISA2012/readme.md

 This visualization shows distribution of test scores in Math, Reading and Science for different countries and economies.
 Note that 10% of extreme cases were removed (scores below 5% percentile and above 95% percentile).
 For more advanced analysis one can try different sort options:

-Sort by Performance Score Gap
+ * Sort by Performance Score Gap

-        First come countries and economies, which have the lowest difference between student`s test results (measured in score points).
+   First come countries and economies, which have the lowest difference between students&#39; test results (measured in score points).

-Sort by Country GDP
+ * Sort by Country GDP

-        For some countries or economies GDP was not available, so they are just hidden in this case
+   For some countries or economies GDP was not available, so they are just hidden in this case.

 _Low Performance_